 The applications must be submitted through the online method only.

-STEP2: Go to the connection "Apply Online" and open something similar.
+STEP2: Go to the link “Apply Online” and open the same.

-STEP3: Fill out the Online Application Form and keep a record of your Registration/Application No.
+STEP3: Fill in the Online Application Form and note down Registration No./Application No.

 Registration Procedure:

-(a) Authentication Form: Fill in details like State, Identification type (select any Identity as applicable), Candidate’s Name, and Date of Birth, and Gender.
+(a) Authentication Form: Fill details like State, Identification type (select any Identity as applicable), Candidate’s Name, Date of Birth and Gender.

 Take the daily Quiz available subject wise and topic wise and revise for the upcoming exam